Intracortical Visual Prosthesis (ICVP)

 Intramuscular Electrode Sensor (IMES)

-A prosthesis control system has been developed that consists of multiple single-channel implanted EMG sensors which provide control signals for artificial limbs by a multi-institutional team consisting of IIT, Northwestern University, the Rehabilitation Institute of Chicago, the Alfred Mann Foundation (AMF), the University of Colorado, and Sigenics, Inc.
+A multi-institutional team consisting of IIT, Northwestern University, the Rehabilitation Institute of Chicago, the Alfred Mann Foundation (AMF), the University of Colorado, and Sigenics, Inc. have developed a prosthesis control system that consists of multiple implanted single-channel sensors which provide control signals for artificial limbs.